woody180/tinyeditor/README.md

 ```

 ## Save function in PHP
-This is codeigniter 4 method with RedBeanPHP SQL driver
+This is **codeigniter 4** method with RedBeanPHP SQL driver and two custom helper functions for working with base64 images and generate relevant path for them

 ```
 // Quick update